TheresAFewConors/CHParser/README.md

 ## What is CHParser?

-CHParser is a tool written in PowerShell that correlates timestamps from the $UsnJrnl to the consolehost_history.txt file, and outputs this information into an easily read csv file.
+CHParser is a tool written in PowerShell that automatically correlates timestamps from the $UsnJrnl to the consolehost_history.txt file, and outputs this information into an easily read csv file.

 ## How is this useful?